aescarias/lotta-dev/src/content/posts/before-you-compile-python.md

 ### Otherwise

-If you are starting a project and distribution is a priority, consider <u>not using Python at all</u> (at least, not yet).
+If you are starting a project and distribution is a priority, consider **not using Python at all** (at least, not yet).
 Python is great for server-side software but the difficulty of distributing Python can make it undesirable for developing client-side software.
 There are many languages, however, like C++, C#, and Rust, that have compilation in mind and have solved most of the challenges pointed above.

 ## Conclusion